nickcox/cd-extras/docs/configuration.md

   - Paths to be searched by `cd` and tab completion.
 An array, not a delimited string.
 - _RECENT_DIRS_FILE_: `[string] = $null`
   - Path to a CSV file for persisting recent, frecent and bookmarked locations between sessions.
     If not set, the datastore is not persisted.
+When a missing file is configured, the current in-memory store is saved to it.
+An existing file is the complete persisted state and replaces the in-memory store.
+Invalid CSV reports an error and leaves the last valid state unchanged.
 - _RECENT_DIRS_EXCLUDE_: `[string[]] = @()`
   - Directories to exclude from the recent locations list.
 - _RecentDirsFallThrough_: `[bool] = $true`